bradcush/dotfiles/README.md

 ## Sessions

-Start a given tmux session
+Start a given tmux session for working on a specific project.
+In some cases a session will also setup an environment or open multiple repositories.

 ``` sh
 make bradcush